amandaghassaei/gpu-io/README.md

 This library supports rendering directly to the screen.
 It also has some built-in utilities for e.g. running a program only on the boundary of the screen or in a specified region (for handling mouse/touch events).
 This library is designed for WebGL 2.0 if available, with fallbacks to support WebGL 1.0 - so it should run on most mobile or older browsers.

 **This repo is under active development, really only posted here for internal use right now, but will have a more official release soon.
-As it stands, the API may (and probably will) change at any moment.**
+As it stands, the API may (and probably will) change at any moment and many features have not been fully tested.**

 ## Use